III. DEFINITIONS

 Minn.
 Stat.
 120B.07 (Early Graduation)

 Minn.
 Stat.
-120B.11 (School District Process for Reviewing Curriculum, Instruction, and Student Achievement; Striving for the World’s Best Workforce)
+120B.11 (School District Process for Reviewing Curriculum, Instruction, and Student Achievement Goals; Striving for Comprehensive Achievement and Civic Readiness)

 Minn.
 Stat.
 120B.021 (Required Academic Standards)